JonCooperWorks/httpfuzz/README.md

-   --multipart-file-name value  name of the file field to fuzz in multipart request --multipart-form-name value  name of the form field to fuzz in multipart request --fuzz-file-size value       file size to fuzz in multipart request (default: 1024) --help, -h                   show help (default: false)
+   --multipart-file-name value  name of the file field to fuzz in multipart request --multipart-form-name value  name of the form field to fuzz in multipart request --fuzz-file-size value       file size to fuzz in multipart request (default: 1024) --payload-dir value          directory with payload files to attempt to upload using the fuzzer --automatic-file-payloads    enable this flag to automatically generate files for fuzzing (default: false) --help, -h                   show help (default: false)
 ```